zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

-Marcel begins our dialogue by asking Fiona, “What i s this on your wall?”
+Marcel begins our dialogue by asking Fiona, “What is this on your wall?”
 Fiona has something hanging on her wall, something attach ed to her wall.
 Fiona says, “It’s my tribute to Del Gordon, my favorite player.
 Del Gordon appears to be an athlete of some sort.
 Fiona says it’s her “tribute to Del Gordon.”
 A “tribute” is something that you do or say that shows that you ho nor and respect another person.
 It could be a speech that you give to a gro up of people.
 It could be a party that you have in honor of this person.
 In the  case of Fiona, it’s something that she has on her wall.

 Marcel says, “This isn’t a tribute.
 It’s a shrine!”
 A “shrine” (shrine) is normally considered a holy place, a place of prayer where pe ople worship God.
 So, to call this a “shrine” means that it is more than just a s imple little photograph or tribute of some sort – it is instead something bigger, some thing that it looks like it could be a shrine.
 People do sometimes have small shrines  in their homes for religious reasons, but this is not something religious; this is what we might call an “infatuation,” which I’ll define in a minute.

 Fiona says, “It’s not a shrine.
 I just have a few p ictures of him taped on my wall.”
 They’re attached to her wall – probably not by tape , although they might be.
 Marcel says, “You have poster-size pictures of him covering three walls of your room.”
 A “poster” (poster) is a large piece of pape r, typically, that is used to advertise a movie or perhaps a rock band or even a sports star.
 People often have posters – especially young people – in their r ooms of their favorite athlete or musician or actor.

 Posters can be quite large – usually two- or three- feet tall – and that’s what Marcel is referring to when he says that Fiona has “poster-size pictures,” meaning the photographs are as big as posters.
-“Thi s goes beyond being a fan,”
+“This goes beyond being a fan,”

 Marcel says, “You’re obsessed with him.”
 A “fan” (f an) is someone who likes an athlete, musician, actor, or perhaps a type of spor t or a type of music or even a podcast.
 (Why not?)